eleventy7/eider/README.md

 ![Java CI](https://github.com/eleventy7/eider/workflows/Java%20CI/badge.svg) [![Language grade: Java](https://img.shields.io/lgtm/grade/java/g/eleventy7/eider.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/eleventy7/eider/context:java)

 Experimental annotation based flyweight generator.
-This is not currently used in production.

 Given a specification object, Eider generates a flyweight that can be used to read and write to a buffer with random access.
 The original specification object is not used at runtime.
 The generated flyweight has no runtime dependencies beyond Java and the targetted buffer implementation.

-Initial implementation uses Agrona Mutable Direct Buffers for read and write.
+Initial implementation uses Agrona Direct Buffers for read and requires Mutable Direct Buffers for write support.
 Values are read from and written to the buffer directly - they do not hold any field values internally - and as a result, cannot be used or held like regular objects.
 Random access writes and reads are supported.

 Current features: